 - Access search metrics as to what user searches the most, which results match the search queries, percentage of no-result searches, and other key details.

 - Analyze team accounts that help you know which users have what sort of accounts and rights are assigned to them.
-You can take a quick look at the rights that each team member has regarding creating, editing, viewing, or commenting on the content pieces.
+You can quickly examine each team member’s rights regarding creating, editing, viewing, or commenting on the content pieces.

-- Tracing the likes and dislikes on each article coupled with the reader’s feedback on the feedback form helps you guide the future knowledge base pieces.
+- Tracing each article’s likes and dislikes and the reader’s feedback on the feedback form helps you guide the future knowledge base pieces.

 - Access the broken links checker that aids in monitoring and validating the links (internal and external) within the knowledge base document.